shkiani/shkiani.github.io/_pages/about.md

 * **Federated Machine Learning**: My research pioneered the design of private grouped federated learning under personalization constraints.
 * **Algorithm Design**: I designed randomized, numerically stable, and approximate algorithms for mitigating straggler issue in distributed systems.
 * **Error-Correction Codes**: I applied using polynomial coding and interpolation to introduce efficient redundancy and address stragglers in distributed computing.
-* **Quantization in Machine Learning**: I analyzed the error of using reduced-precision weights and activations to balance accuracy with faster computation and lower memory usage.
+* **Quantization in Machine Learning**: I analyzed the error of using reduced-precision weights and activations to tradeoff accuracy for speed and memory efficiency.
-* **Implementation**: I implemented our differentially private learning solutions in Python using PyTorch and Opacus, and evaluated our straggler-resilient methods on Amazon EC2 and Canada's SciNet HPC cluster using Python and mpi4py.
+* **Implementation**: I built differentially private ML in PyTorch with Opacus, and tested distributed computing on EC2 and SciNet HPC cluster using Python and mpi4py.

-## Selected Publications
+# Selected Publications

 <style type="text/css">